hashb/chenna.me/micropub_jekyll/README.md

 `REPO_PATH` should point at a dedicated checkout with a configured upstream branch.
 The service now fast-forwards that checkout and refuses local divergence instead of resetting it away.

+If the Micropub service is hosted on a different public URL than the site itself, keep `SITE_URL` set to the canonical site URL and set `ENDPOINT_URL` to the Micropub host.
+For example, `SITE_URL=https://chenna.me` and `ENDPOINT_URL=https://micropub.chenna.me`.

 ## Deployment

 Deployments are now `.env`-driven and managed with `systemd` instead of Docker.